Tomato Plants

 Blossom end rot of tomato is a physiological disease that causes the tissue of the blossom end of the fruit to break down and rot against the stem, resulting in reduced yield.

-• Sometimes water-soaked spots are formed on the edges of the fruit and gradually turn black.
+• Occasionally, water-soaked spots form on the edges of the fruit and progressively darken to black.

 • Providing balanced irrigation.
 Avoid using too much or too little water.